Issued March 2010

 Umbilical cord blood (cord blood) is collected at the time of birth and stored so that it may be available for potential future treatment of the child or another person.

-The HTA regulates the collection (procurement) of cord blood in the UK under the Human Tissue (Quality and Safety for Human Application) Regulations 2007 (Q&S Regulations).
+The HTA regulates the collection (procurement) of cord blood in the UK under the Human Tissue (Quality and Safety for Human Application) Regulations 2007 (as amended) (the Q&S Regulations).
 The Q&S Regulations were established to ensure that the quality and safety of human tissues and cells (including cord blood) which may be used for treatment is maintained from the time of collection through to end use.

 The collection of cord blood outside the HTA licensing framework is unlawful.
 The HTA uses its licensing framework to obtain assurance that suitable practices are being carried out by suitable people on suitable premises.
-Acting outside the licensing framework takes these assurances away from the HTA.
+Acting outside the licensing framework removes these assurances.

 Training ensures that the person collecting the cord blood minimises the risk of physical harm to the mother and child, and protects the quality of the cells being collected so that they are suitable to use in treatment.
-If the person collecting the cord blood is not appropriately trained, or the premises are inappropriate, there is a risk that the safety and quality of the cord blood could be compromised because the potential for contamination increases.
+If the person collecting the cord blood is not appropriately trained, or the premises are inappropriate, there is a risk that the safety and quality of the cord blood could be compromised.

 Microbiological contamination should be determined by the establishment prior to long-term storage of the cord blood, and the parents informed of any positive contamination results so they can make a decision about the continued storage of the cells.
 Although some establishments may decide to store contaminated cord blood in quarantine conditions in the hope that it might one day be useful, other establishments may decide to refuse to store contaminated cord blood because of the risk of cross contamination of other samples and harm to the recipient if used.